alx-alexpark/parkalex.dev-ng/src/content/blog/nixieclock.md

 I really enjoyed making this project, and it’s a really cool and function addition to my desk.
 Somehow I finished this in a month start to finish, designing everything during the week of final exams, waiting for things to ship over winter break, and assembling everything after the first back at school.
 I would say this project took me about 20-25 hours in total, and cost about $150 excluding the cost of tools.

 Nixie tubes are a hobby in itself, and I’ve barely scratched the surface with this project.
 Perhaps I might make more clocks in the future, who knows.
 Anyhow, I learned so much building this, and it was certainly a lot of fun.
 I know I’ve kinda neglected this blog recently, but hopefully I’ll post more things soon :)

+And as always, all the design files and code for this project are open source at [https://github.com/alx-alexpark/nixie-clock](https://github.com/alx-alexpark/nixie-clock)